carls0n/wallpaper/README.md

 ```

 ## Automatically Change Wallpaper
-If you would like to add a cronjob to automatically change the wallpaper every night at midnight for example, Use the following<br>
+If you would like to add a cronjob to automatically change the wallpaper every night at midnight for example,<br>

 ```
 crontab -e